-No evidence to suggest masks effectively prevent infection
+No evidence to suggest masks effectively prevent widespread infection

-Though the vast majority of cases of COVID-19 — the infection caused by the Wuhan coronavirus — are reported in China, the WHO has officially called the coronavirus a global health emergency.
+Though the vast majority of cases of COVID-19 — the infection caused by the new coronavirus — are reported in China, at the time of writing, the WHO has officially called the coronavirus a global health emergency.
 Recent surges in infections in Italy, South Korea, and Iran, have led world organizations to say the risk is high — though containment might still be possible.

-One thing that won't help to combat the number of infections, and might even hinder efforts, is the widespread use of different types of face masks that are, wrongly, believed to be effective at preventing the transmission of the virus from one person to another.
+One thing that won't help to combat the number of infections, and might even hinder efforts, is the widespread use of different types of face masks that are, wrongly, believed to be highly effective at preventing the transmission of the virus throughout communities.

 As infection specialist Eli Perencevich, MD, a professor of medicine and epidemiology at the University of Iowa’s College of Medicine, told Forbes, the vast majority of people should not wear a face mask, even if there are cases of the coronavirus in their communities.